julienAta/eventApp/README.md

 4. Configure environment variables

-- Locate the environment variables file in the `livrables` folder
+- Locate the environment variables file in the root folder
-- Create a `.env` file in the root directory
+- Add the corresponding variables to the .env.example in client root and server root
-- Copy the contents from the provided file
+- Rename the 2 .env.example to .env

 ### Running the Application